faustoroger/dio-desafio-github-primeiro-repositorio/Python/Desafios/03-Desafios.Descomplicando.a.Criação.de.Pacotes/libtesthello/README.md

 # libtesthello

-Description.
 The package libtesthello is used to:
 - Say Hello

 ## Installation